Clostridium difficile Infection (CDI)

 Seres Therapeutics’ development candidate SER-262 is an investigational oral microbiome therapeutic for patients with primary Clostridium difficile infection.
 An Ecobiotic® rationally-designed, fermented microbiome therapeutic derived by a manufacturing process that does not require human donor material, SER-262 is the first synthetically-derived and designed microbiome therapeutic ever to reach clinical-stage development.
 In addition, Seres’ program SER-109 continues to be evaluated in a Phase 2 study in multiply recurrent CDI.

-Seres Therapeutics’ lead development candidate, SER-109, is an investigational oral microbiome therapeutic for the prevention of recurrent Clostridium difficile infection (CDI) in adults who have had three or more occurrences within a nine-month period.
-The FDA has designated SER-109 as a Breakthrough Therapy.
+Seres Therapeutics’ lead development candidate, SER-109, is an investigational oral microbiome therapeutic for the prevention of recurrent Clostridium difficile infection (CDI) in adults with multiply recurrent CDI.
+The FDA has granted SER-109 both Breakthrough Therapy and Orphan Drug designations.

 SER-109 is a patient-friendly, single-dose capsule that may repair the underlying cause of recurrent CDI—dysbiosis, which is a disrupted state of the microbiome.
 SER-109 was developed using computational design insights suggesting that a complex spore ecology includes keystone organisms that could address the underlying dysbiosis and return the microbiome to a healthy state.
 SER-109 is an ecology of bacterial spores enriched and purified from healthy, screened human donors.